helliott20/dmarc-analyser/docs/AUDIT_LOGS_IMPLEMENTATION_SUMMARY.md

 ## Overview

-A complete audit logging system has been implemented for the DMARC Analyzer application.
+A complete audit logging system has been implemented for the DMARC Analyser application.
 This system tracks all significant activities within organizations, providing visibility into who did what, when, and from where.

 ## What Was Implemented